What is Invokana Used for?

 What are the Minor Side Effects?

-Common minor side effects of Invokana are vaginal yeast infection, urinary tract infection, sudden dizziness and fainting.
+Why does invokana cause yeast infections?
+Common minor side effects of the drug are vaginal yeast infection, urinary tract infection, sudden dizziness and fainting.

 Major Problems Discovered

-1. FDA Warning Letter.
+1. Does Invokana cause ketoacidosis?
+The FDA issued a warning letter.
 On May 15, 2015, the FDA issued a Safety Communication warning consumers that SGLT2 inhibitors such as Invokana may result in a dangerous condition called ketoacidosis.
 Ketoacidosis is a serious condition where the body produces high levels of blood acids called ketones that may require hospitalization.

 The FDA searched the Adverse Event Reporting System (FAERS) database and identified 20 cases of acidosis reported as diabetic ketoacidosis (DKA), ketoacidosis, or ketosis in patients treated with SGLT2 inhibitors from March 2013 to June 6, 2014 in which the consumer was hospitalized.
 The FDA is going to follow the drug for further study.

 2. Institute for Safe Medicine Practices.
 According to a report from the Institute for Safe Medication Practices (ISMP), Invokana has been linked to hundreds of severe adverse events.
-ISMP claims it counted over 457 adverse events for Invokana in its first 12 months on the market, including:
+ISMP claims it counted over 450 adverse events for its first 12 months on the market, including:

 - Kidney failure or damage